stonepros/stone/doc/rados/configuration/general-config-ref.rst

 ``max_open_files``

-:Description: If set, when the :term:`Ceph Storage Cluster` starts, Ceph sets
+:Description: If set, when the :term:`Stone Storage Cluster` starts, Stone sets
               the max open FDs at the OS level (i.e., the max # of file descriptors).
-A suitably large value prevents Ceph Daemons from running out of file descriptors.
+A suitably large value prevents Stone Daemons from running out of file descriptors.

 :Type: 64-bit Integer